faith-ware/smart-contracts/README.md

 # smart-contracts
-This a clollection of amazing smart contracts.
+This a collection of amazing smart contracts.